7/28/2020

 Moderator

-Our next question comes from David Williams from Luke Capital.
+Our next question comes from David Williams from Loop Capital.
 David, your line is now open.
 We'll move to the next question.
 This comes from Ross Seymour from Deutsche Bank.
 Ross, your line is now open.

 speaker